 Lee Precision Breech Lock Challenger Kit

 The best reloading kit is the most complete one.
 When one does one’s own ammo reloading, “less is more” is not necessarily the best mantra to follow.
 On the other hand, “you get what you pay for”, and some dedicated reloaders have complained that this economically priced kit may lack the quality to produce optimally packed ammunition.
 Users who have been dissatisfied with this product point to the kit’s plastic powder dispenser, which some feel do not dispense powder accurately, and has numbers which quickly wear off, in addition to a scale that has to be reset with every use and is difficult to calibrate.
 Users looking for the best reloading kit should also be aware that its press and hand priming tool are made of aluminum as opposed to iron, however, there have been few complaints concerning the quality of these components regarding the lightness of the metal.
 The single largest complaint is that the press’s arm disengages from the press without warning, although the press works well once this design “quirk” is compensated for.
 Most users feel that this is the best reloading kit for novice users wanting to save money and just starting out.
-This kit retails between $120-$130, and is suitable for reloading both pistols and rifles.
+This kit is suitable for reloading both pistols and rifles.
 While a good starter kit, this particular model is not recommended for those shooting hundreds of rounds of ammunition a week.

 RCBS Rock Chucker Supreme Master Reloading Kit

 Another best reloading kit candidate, this package comes with all essential kit components, but lacks a tumbler and a pair of calipers.
 While not essential, if preparing large amounts of ammunition, such accessories are suggested, to avoid fatigue and insure accuracy.
 Users should be aware that this kit does not come with a stand for the powder measure, meaning that unless a stand is ordered from RCBS optionally, the powder stand must be placed at the very edge of a shelf or work table.
 This is certainly an acceptable option, but doing so incurs an increased risk of spills.
 The press is a well-made, highly accurate one, but a number of purchasers have complained about “bait-and-switch” tactics concerning this kit.
 In addition to tumblers and calipers, many users have found that this kit lacks essential tools such as brushes, though the company certainly carries these “missing” accessories, forcing buyers in some cases to purchase them for an additional $100.
 There have also been complaints about kits lacking the supposedly enclosed instructional DVD, and a difficult to understand written manual.
-The Rock Chucker is limited to handgun and rifle ammunition production, and retails for around $369.
+The Rock Chucker is limited to handgun and rifle ammunition production.
 However, given this price, and all of the components that it is lacking, this may not be the best reloading kit for your money.

 Hornady Lock N Load Classic Deluxe Reloading Kit

 Widely considered the best reloading kit for its price among reloaders, this Hornady is lacking a few items that regular and dedicated reloaders will want in their kits.
 These items consist of such accessories as brushes and the like, and can wait until individuals get deeper into reloading practices and are better able to determine their long term needs.
 In the interim, this best reloading kit nominee certainly fits the bill.
 While users have been pleased with the sturdiness and reliability of this kit’s components, there have been complaints about its scale (digital but small, with an adapter not compatible with all outlets) and its calipers (dial, not digital).
 Some purchasers have also complained that items shown online are actually not included with the actual kit, but there is some question as to whether or not purchasers understood what was offered with it.
 Components are easy to install and use, and this Hornady model provides ammunition for a wide range of calibers.
-This kit retails on the higher end of the spectrum, at around $420.
+This kit retails on the higher end of the spectrum.

 Lee Precision Classic Turret Press Kit

 Reloaders looking for the best reloading kit in terms of a complete, reliable kit that produces ammunition for a range of calibers and firearm makes, could do worse than this Lee model.
 Purchasers should be warned that a mounting system prominently featured in advertising actually has to be purchased separately.
 Dies also must be purchased separately from Lee.
 Otherwise, this is a very complete kit in terms of components.
 Unlike other kits described here, unless it’s a matter of personal preference, reloaders seem to feel it contains everything needed for their purposes.
 The single biggest issue with this reloading kit concerns the primer, and its tendency to “drop”.
 This may have more to do with reloaders’ expertise as opposed to a design problem however, as even those complaining about this issue had fewer priming problems the more that they used this kit.
-This Lee model is priced in the middle range, and generally retails at about $215.
+This Lee model is priced in the middle range.

 Lyman T-Mag Expert Kit Deluxe with 1500 Micro-Touch Scale

 Another of the more expensive best reloading kit nominees, this Lyman product might not actually win our best reloading kit award if we were basing it simply on what it lacks, given its price.
 For example, this kit lacks a mounting system, tumblers, shell holders, dies, and calipers.
 There have also been multiple complaints about its scale and primer, specifically the primer measure.
 However, this is an extremely easy kit to use, especially for beginners, and comes with one of the better and more complete instructional manuals that we have seen in comparing these products.
 Overall quality of the kit is sturdy and durable.
 Its turret is well-machined, though users should be cautioned that turret plates can loosen with use.
 This should be rechecked and adjusted as needed before each use.
-The T-Mag retails on the upper end of the kit scale, and generally sells for around $390.
+The T-Mag retails on the upper end of the kit scale.

 Our Choice For Best Reloading Kit